Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Introduction

 \section{Introduction}

 For nearly four decades, $R \equiv f_{\nu}(\mathrm{5\,GHz})/f_{\nu}(4400\,\text{\AA})$ has served as the standard measure of AGN radio loudness \citep{1989AJ.....98.1195K}.
 Whether its observed distribution is genuinely bimodal has been debated since the late 1980s and remains unsettled; the answer depends critically on sample selection and survey design \citep{2002AJ....124.2364I,2003MNRAS.346..447C,2007ApJ...658..815S,2016ApJ...831..168K}.
 In flux-density-limited GHz-selected samples, sources with large and small $R$ were routinely treated as two empirically distinct populations separated by a trough in the distribution.
+This usage also carried an implicit physical interpretation: objects with small $R$ were often assumed, explicitly or operationally, to lack significant jet activity.